Allupkm/Test/README.md

 ## 3. <code> database.xml </code>
 This file serves as a database for storing notes.
 It contains structured example entries demonstrating how data is stored and managed within the system. **This is part of the assignment**
 ## 4. <code> multiclient.py </code>
-This script server to test server and database by simulating multiple concurrent client connections.
-It tests different server by creating different calls and checking if the response is correct.
-In addition, it checkes error handling and invalid calls. **This is not part of the assignment and should be left out of evaluation**
+This script serves to test the server and database by simulating multiple concurrent client connections.
+It tests different server functions by creating various calls and checking if the responses are correct.
+Additionally, it checks error handling and invalid calls. **This is not part of the assignment and should be left out of evaluation.**